fpgaprince/rtd/docs/source/sequential.rst

 Shift Register
 ##########################
+Previously we introduced the register, a collection of flip flop to hold information.

-Shift register shifts the bits/vectors within the register left or right
+Shift register shifts the bits/vectors within the register/flip flop left or right.

+There are different flavors of shift registers as well as sizes.

 serial in serial out
 ******************************************